bogpetre/geometry_vs_topography/README.md

 Scripts to reproduce first level analysis are available in scripts/.
 * hcp_glm_msmall_grayord_spm.py: fits firstlevel models and estimates geometires using task data
 * hcp_dual_regression_msmall_grayord_spm.py: estimates individualized ICA networks and geometries.

-Once run topographic similarity measures and geometric similarity measures can be computed using pairwise_parcel_op for cosine similarity measures and rdm_similarity for efficient and scalable computation of geometric similarities from the derivatives of the above analyses (example scripts forthcoming)
+Once the above are run, topographic similarity measures and geometric similarity measures can be computed using pairwise_parcel_op for cosine similarity measures and rdm_similarity for efficient and scalable computation of geometric similarities from the derivatives of the above analyses (example scripts forthcoming).

 Once the above scripts have prepared geometric and topographic similarity measures figures can be regenerated using matlab scripts found in figures/